Guide To Deck Maintenance

 Peeling or flakiness of decking occurs when a decking oil "fails" and is common for infrequently or poorly maintained decking exposed to the sun and rain.
 Not all products can cause peeling, products that create protective layers on top of your decking have the potential of peeling once the connection between coating and timber fails.
-All coatings will fail at some point if exposed to the elements for a long period of time however a number of factor's effect the severity of damage and time between coatings.
+All coatings will fail at some point if exposed to the elements for a long period of time however, a number of factors affect the severity of damage and time between coatings.

-UV rays from the sun work to break down all decking oils and will act to damage the timber decking once the coating fails .
+UV rays from the sun work to break down all decking oils and will act to damage the timber decking once the coating fails.
 Once the UV rays have removed sufficient protection that the decking oil provided moisture is now allowed to seep into the decking causing a number of problems over time.
-Moisture is timbers worst enemy and causes rot, mildew as well as expansion and contraction of the boards.
-Expansion and contraction of decking over time acts to pull the boards away from their already sun weakened coatings allowing cracks to form and peeling to occur.
+Moisture is Timber's worst enemy and causes rot, mildew as well as expansion and contraction of the boards.
+Expansion and contraction of decking over time act to pull the boards away from their already sun weakened coatings allowing cracks to form and peeling to occur.

-Preparing the decking properly will extend the life of the deck and eliminate any premature coating failures.
-While using products that cause coatings it is vital to ensure the decking is free of anything that will prevent the new coating to adhere to the timber.
+Preparing the decking properly (sanding) will extend the life of the deck and eliminate any premature coating failures.
 Some common causes of this failure to adhere to the timber include: